Encouraging improved behaviors Parent Coaching

 What about the parents’ past issues?

-Will parents who are raising children who have been traumatized sometimes start to get in touch with the traumas they experienced as children?
+Will parents raising children who have been traumatized sometimes start to get in touch with the traumas they experienced as children?

 It does happen.
 Parent coaching is not therapy, and our coaches will refer parents to appropriate services, such as psychotherapy and EMDR, even biofeedback, to learn ways to heal their own trauma.
 In the meantime, our coaches support the parents in interacting with their kids in the present moment, where all healing takes place.
-This two-pronged approach of parents receiving the help they need for their past upsets while being supported in their parenting is a powerful combination, and both processes can occur simultaneously.
+This two-pronged approach of parents receiving the help they need for their past upsets while supporting their parenting is a powerful combination.
+Both processes can occur simultaneously.

 Listen to what county social workers are saying about parent coaching: